 Many clinicians in the respiratory field have long felt their patients are treated as the poor relations, and have lobbied long and hard for a national service framework (NSF) that puts an imperative upon decision-makers to invest NHS resources in respiratory care.
-An NSF for COPD has now been agreed but this will not be an effective lever until that framework is published, which is not likely until the end of 2008 or beginning of 2009.
+An NSF for COPD was agreed, renamed a Clinical Strategy in September 2008, but this will not be an effective lever until it is published, which is not likely until early in 2009.